ice-wzl/TRACKER/README.md

 - add ability to modify targets after creation, should be able to add data to blank data fields
 - add ability to search for notes on target id to not pull the whole campaign
 - add ability to modify any data after processing except notes!!! important notes are not allowed to be changed
+- change search by project in notes to each off entity, once notes are pushed it becomes too much data